Hosting webinars is a farsighted strategy for introducing a business in the mercilessly demanding offline and online markets.

 In the marketing environment, a webinar doesn’t and shouldn’t teach.
 A webinar should convey an idea of a product or a company’s philosophy and sell it, actually.

-Business writers from Greatpaper.co.uk argue that the success of webinars depends on a whole range of factors.
+The success of webinars depends on a whole range of factors.
 The most determining of them are:

 - the quality of presented content (its informativeness, logic, usefulness, novelty)

-- the quality of technical support (equipment and connection)
+- technical support quality (equipment and connection)

 - the quality of speaker’s performance (knowledges, communicative skills, even appearance).

 All these qualities must be excellent if you want a webinar to meet you and your target audience’s expectations.

 So, why should you really care?